ramflorez/Professional_Materials/README.md

 <img src="./assets/images/header.png">

-There are snapshops of the feautured project and assignments in the deployed page.
+There are snapshops of the featured project and assignments in the deployed page.
+Notice the Github icon followed to the link to the Github files.

 <img src="./assets/images/wk1.png">

 <img src="./assets/images/wk2.png">

 <img src="./assets/images/wk3.png">

+Snapshot of the contact information section.

 <img src="./assets/images/Contact_info.png">